jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 By default (no tag) the executable is a routine.
 Ex :
 {use strict arg name, greetings; say "hello" name || greetings}~("John", ", how are you ?") -- hello John, how are you ?
+If the source starts with "expose" then the doer is a closure.

-::method is a tag to indicate that the executable must be a method.
+::routine is a tag to indicate that the doer is a routine.
-The first argument passed with ~do is the object, available in self.
-The rest of the ~do's arguments are passed to the method as arg(1), arg(2), ...
-Minimal abbreviation is ::m
+Minimal abbreviation is ::r
-Ex :
-{::method use strict arg greetings; say "hello" self || greetings}~doer~do("John", ", how are you ?") -- hello John, how are you ?
+If the source after the tag starts with "expose" then the doer is a closure.

-::coactivity is a tag to indicate that the doer must be a coactivity (whose executable is a routine by default).
+::coactivity is a tag to indicate that the doer is a coactivity.
-Minimal abbreviation is ::c
+Minimal abbreviation is ::co
 Ex : See section coactivity.

-::routine.coactive (coactive routine) is equivalent to ::coactivity.
-Minimal abbreviation is ::r.c
-Ex : See section coactivity.

-::method.coactive is a tag to indicate that the doer must be a coactivity whose executable is a method.
-The object on which the method is run is passed using the ~doer method.
-Minimal abbreviation is ::m.c
-Ex : See section coactivity.

-::closure (closure by value)
-Minimal abbreviation is ::cl
-Ex : See section closure.

-::closure.coactive (coactive closure)
-Minimal abbreviation is ::cl.c
-Ex : See section closure.
+If the source after the tag starts with "expose" then the doer is a coactive closure.

 =====================================================================================